manaswitha1001/beautyrecommendationapp/README.md

     streamlit run app.py
 ```

-The app is dpeloyed in the Streamliot community cloud
+The app is dpeloyed in the Streamlit community cloud
 App Link - https://beautyrecommender.streamlit.app/